scottlamb/moonfire-nvr/guide/easy-install.md

 from source.
 This is made easy using a few scripts that will do the job for you unless you have very a different operating system.
 The scripts are written and tested under ubuntu and raspbian but should not be hard to modify if necessary.
-You'll start by downloading moonfire if you have not already done so.
+You'll start by downloading Moonfire if you have not already done so.

 ## Downloading